SacLegal holds its board meetings on the first Wednesday of every month. Email [email protected] for more details.

 John has been a staff attorney at Legal Services of Northern California since June 2011, working in the Health rights unit in the Sacramento office.
 He is currently the Program Manager/Managing Attorney for HICAP Services of Northern California, which provides counseling to Medicare beneficiaries.
 Additionally, he is an instructor for UC Davis School of Law's Lawyering Practice curriculum.

-Ashley Harvey is a Deputy District Attorney for Yolo County, focusing on consumer fraud, environmental protection, and civil cannabis enforcement.
-Ashley has intensive experience in event coordination and management and she still helps coordinate weddings when the time allows.
+Ashley is a Deputy District Attorney for Yolo County, focusing on consumer fraud and environmental protection.
+Ashley has served on SacLegal's Board of Directors since 2018 and as Co-Chair from 2019-2020.
+Before moving to Sacramento, Ashley worked for an environmental nonprofit in Washington, D.C., where she moved after completing law school in her home state of Florida.
+Ashley has intensive experience in event coordination and management.
 Environmentally friendly practices and products is a passion of Ashley's and she continually strives for an eco-conscious lifestyle.

 Lexi Purich Howard

 Lexi Howard (she/her) is a real estate and business attorney for the downtown Sacramento firm Murphy Austin Adams Schoenfeld LLP.
 Her practice focuses on commercial real estate, including purchase and sale transactions, leasing, easements, conservation and mitigation transactions.
 Prior to joining Murphy Austin, Lexi was a legislative advocate, representing real estate interests and the judiciary, and other trade association and businesses.
 Prior to becoming an attorney, Lexi worked for twenty six years for a national title insurance and financial services firm.
 Lexi graduated from the University of the Pacific, McGeorge School of Law in 2015, and received her B.S. in Business Management from California Lutheran University.